shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-your-packages.md

 ---
 title: Manage Your Packages
-description: Learn exploring, viewing, searching for packages, creating packages, editing packages on the Package screen,
+description: Learn exploring, viewing, searching, creating and editing packages on the Package screen.
 ms.date: 10/28/2023
 ---